 - Keep your car packed with tire chains, warm clothing, a blanket, and a ration of food.

 When car accidents happen during inclement winter weather, they can result in serious and even fatal injuries.
 If you or someone you loved got hurt in an auto collision, you should speak with a Champaign auto accident attorney about your case.
-Contact Woodruff Johnson & Evans to learn more about our services.
+Contact Woodruff Johnson & Evans Law Offices to learn more about our services.